What is The ORGAN Trail Adventure?

 Is The ORGAN Tail Adventure like a regular race?
 How does it work?

 The ORGAN Trail is a unique urban adventure.
 While some teams will choose to run, teams may walk or use acceptable public transportation as described in the Rules.
-Once given a map and clues, teams will solve a number of clues and participate in mental and physical activities in order to get to the next checkpoint.
+Once a team receives their race sheet and clues to solve, the race begins!
+Teams will need to solve riddles and clues to find and complete challenges at six out of seven locations – you are allowed to skip one location / challenge.

+Each challenge is different and requires different skills.
+Some challenges may be messy, so teams should dress and plan appropriately.
 The first team to complete the necessary challenges and return to the finish line will win.
-In order to complete the race, a team must do so within four (4) hours.
+In order to complete the race, a team must do so within two (2) hours.

 What types of challenges are involved in The ORGAN Trail Adventure?

-Teams will travel around downtown Denver to complete challenges.
 Think of it as a mix between an adventure race, a reality show, and a haunted house.
 Some challenges may only require teams to take a digital photo to prove they were at a specific location.
-In others, teams may be required to complete a task.
-Challenges may include additional physical activities, puzzles or games, eating (items that are safe but potentially not appetizing), collecting items, or additional tasks.
-Teams may be given items at the challenges that must be returned to the FINISH line.
-Remember, each team must complete the required number of challenges.
+In others, teams may be required to use hand-eye coordination or mental patience and ingenuity.
+Challenges may include additional physical activities, puzzles, or games.
+Remember, each team must complete the six out of seven challenges, that means one free bee.

 How much does it cost?